paulosjd/snippets-exercises/django-notes/Queryset_API.md

 select_related('foo').select_related('bar')

-    prefetch_related(*lookups) Returns a QuerySet that will automatically retrieve related objects for each specified lookups.
+    prefetch_related() does a separate lookup for each relationship, and does the "joining" in Python.

 This has a similar purpose to `select_related`, but the strategy is quite different

 `select_related` works by creating an SQL join and including the fields of the related object in the SELECT statement.
 For this reason, select_related gets the related objects in the same database query.
 However, to avoid the much larger result set that would result from joining across a ‘many’ relationship, select_related is limited to FK and one-to-one relationships.

-`prefetch_related`, on the other hand, does a separate lookup for each relationship, and does the ‘joining’ in Python.
+`prefetch_related`, on the other hand, does a separate lookup for each side of the relationship, and does the ‘joining’ in Python.
 This allows it to prefetch many-to-many and many-to-one objects, which cannot be done using `select_related`, in addition to the foreign key and one-to-one relationships that are supported by `select_related`.

 It also supports prefetching of GenericRelation and GenericForeignKey, however, it must be restricted to a homogeneous set of results.
 E.g. prefetching objects referenced by a GenericForeignKey is only supported if the query is restricted to one ContentType.
 Consider the following: